Congressman wears baby in carrier during House speaker votes: ‘Guys need to do our part’

 Members of the House of Representatives have been allowed to bring family members, including small children, to the House floor for the Speaker vote and swearing in, though they didn't always receive a warm welcome.
 In 1924, a member of Congress complained about children taking up House seats.

-In 2018, after Sen. Tammy Duckworth (D-IL) gave birth to a daughter, infants were finally allowed on the Senate floor
+In 2018, after Sen. Tammy Duckworth, D-Ill., gave birth to a daughter, infants were finally allowed on the Senate floor.

 Gomez does not believe he is the first member of the House to babywear on the floor, nor did he babywear his son "to make history," he says.